 Weebly has developed an industry leading and intuitive drag and drop interface that you use to build your website.
 You don't need to know any code (although if you do, it does help) and all of the hosting and site support is taken care of for you.

 You choose the content elements that you want to place on the page and put them in “placeholders” which contain the element.
 So for example, you drag and drop an image or text into a placeholder, and the site is built in real time in front of your eyes.
 No need to go coding and then check that it all works correctly.

 This is where the comparison with Wix comes down to the nuts and bolts.

 Wix is a pure “drag and drop” interface.
 Elements can be placed anywhere on the page, and so you get more freedom in how the final design is going to look.

-Weebly asks you to drag and drop elements into placeholders, so your design style is slightly cramped, but there is a big trade-off for this limitation.
+Weebly asks you to drag and drop elements into placeholders, so your design style is slightly cramped, but there is a significant trade-off for this limitation.

 Once you set out on your Wix journey, there is no going back.
-You can't change template midstream but with Weebly, you can, and that might be a major consideration for you.
+You can't change template midstream but with Weebly, you can, and that might be a significant consideration for you.

 BigCommerce Shopping Cart Software